 Those terms are important to know to understand the hybrid cloud architecture approach.
 Hybrid clouds are defined by a combined management approach, which means there is some type of orchestration between the private and public environments that allows workloads and data to move between them in a flexible way as demands, needs, and costs change.
 This gives you flexibility when it comes to data deployment and usage.

-As an example, let’s look at a hybrid cloud meant for data storage, a hybrid data cloud.
-A company might set up a rule that says all accounting files that have not been touched in the last year are automatically moved off-premises to cloud storage to save cost and reduce the amount of storage needed on-site.
+- As an active archive: You might establish a protocol that says all accounting files that have not been changed in the last year, for example, are automatically moved off-premises to cloud storage archive to save cost and reduce the amount of storage needed on-site.
 You can still access the files; they are just no longer stored on your local systems.